Academic Catalog

 The Learning and Technology Resource Center is building 70 and is located in the middle of campus.
 (See map on the inside of the back cover.)
 The Center provides a broad range of services that are constantly adapting to students’ changing educational needs and learning styles as well as advances in technology.

 The Library occupies the north end of the building (enter from Library entrance).
-Designed as a study environment, it provides easy access to instructional materials along with multiple study carrels, tables, group study rooms, computer stations, laptops, lounge chairs, and a copy center.
+Designed to be both a study environment and a place for relaxation and socializing, it provides easy access to instructional materials along with multiple study carrels, tables, group study rooms, computer stations, laptops, lounge chairs, interactive activities, and a copy center.
 The Library collections are both print and electronic and provide access to over 100,000 books, periodicals, databases, DVDs and streaming media.
 The library resources are available on and off campus via the library homepage at https://www.grossmont.edu/library.

 Librarians provide a variety of information services.
 At the reference desk located on the 1st floor, librarians guide students in selecting the best resources, and assist students in developing research strategies for papers and reports.
 The librarians’ aim is to help students become more confident and self-sufficient in their use of information resources.
 Library Instruction is provided in the Library Instruction Lab (LIL; Room 267) at instructor’s request or via an online tutorial in Canvas.
 The library also offers information literacy courses.